 The new web app is built with performance and usability in mind.
-It will leverage the new API functionality and will be open sourced as soon as we launch the new version into production.
 Besides the improved UX and friendlier visual language, it will work much better on smaller screens.

 Oh, and by the way: we are also working on a customizable permission and workflow model.